NikhilKshub/Nebula-OS/README.md

 ## Why I made it

 I wanted to build something that felt more like a small world than a normal website.
 Most of the fun came from trying to make the individual parts work together: windows need to behave like windows, apps need to remember things, and the whole interface should still feel like one system.
 I ended up rebuilding a lot of the project during development because some early versions worked technically but did not feel like an operating system yet.

 ## AI usage

 I used AI tools during development, mainly ChatGPT, Claude and Gemini.
 I used them for brainstorming, debugging, investigating issues, discussing architecture and edge cases, reviewing/refactoring code, and getting help when I was stuck.
+The wormhole effect was one area where I relied more heavily on AI assistance.
+I used AI to help work through the animation logic, particle effects, DOM transformations, timing, and cleanup, then integrated and tested the result as part of the project.
 I still made the design, feature and implementation decisions for the project, tested the changes, and decided what actually stayed in the final version.
 AI was part of my development process, but Nebula OS is not an AI-powered application and does not depend on an AI API.

 ## Built with